 Conclusion

 Mold growth can happen anywhere there is moisture and food for the mold to feed off.
-The temperature hardly factors into whether or not mold can grow.
+Temperature is hardly a factor in whether mold can grow.
 It can only affect how it grows and at what speed.

 With this knowledge, you should be able to protect your home from mold growth, no matter the temperature.